sroberts/sroberts.github.io/_posts/2016-01-04-introduction-to-dfir-the-beginning.md

 ## What is DFIR?

-Digital Forensics & Incident Response is a multidiciplinary profession that focuses on identifying, investigating, and remediating computer network exploitation.
+Digital Forensics & Incident Response is a multidisciplinary profession that focuses on identifying, investigating, and remeidating computer network exploitation.
 This can take various forms and involves a wide variety of skills, kinds of attackers, an kinds of targets.
 We'll discuss those more below.

 ## Do you even want to be a DFIR?